 Norman Rich has held physical education, teaching and coaching positions for more than twenty years in various school districts in St. Louis.
 His career includes serving as an adaptive PE specialist with Special School District in the Rockwood School District, and serving as a health education and physical education teacher in the Parkway School District.
 He is a certified American Red Cross CPR Instructor and holds certifications in life saving and water safety.
 Norman also served as head coach for water polo, swimming and diving at Rockwood Summit High School and is currently the Baseball Commissioner for the Ballwin Athletic Association.
 Norman holds a Masters of Education in Physical Education from the University of Missouri-St. Louis.

-Katherine Moorman served as a director with United Cerebral Palsy Heartland where she supervised personnel caring for young adults in respite care facilities and day programs.
-Katherine has extensive experience with budgets, grant writing and caring for medical needs in Individualized Care Plans.
-Katherine holds a Bachelor of Science degree in Psychology from Missouri State University.
+Katie Moorman served as a director with United Cerebral Palsy Heartland where she supervised personnel caring for young adults in respite care facilities and day programs.
+Katie has extensive experience with budgets, grant writing and caring for medical needs in Individualized Care Plans.
+Katie holds a Bachelor of Science degree in Psychology from Missouri State University, and is completing a masters in Counseling at Lindenwood University.